fdelu/oci-cron/README.md

 > In order to get a notification, you must have started a chat with the bot before.

-> You can get your telegram's chat id by sending a message to the bot `@userinfobot`.
+> You can get your Telegram's chat id by sending a message to the bot `@userinfobot`.

 # Run locally

-Add the `KEY` environment variable to the file `.env`.
+Add the environment variables to a file named `.env`.

-On two separate consoles, run:
+On two separate terminals, run:

 - `docker run --env-file .env -p 9000:8080 oci-cron`
 - `curl -XPOST "http://localhost:9000/2015-03-31/functions/function/invocations" -d '{}'`

-# Push to repo
+# Push to repository
+Use this commands to push to an AWS repository in order to deploy the function

-- `docker tag oci-cron 670394663789.dkr.ecr.sa-east-1.amazonaws.com/oci-cron:{VERSION HERE}`
+- `docker tag oci-cron {REPO_URL}:{VERSION HERE}`
-- `docker push 670394663789.dkr.ecr.sa-east-1.amazonaws.com/oci-cron:{VERSION HERE}`
+- `docker push {REPO_URL}:{VERSION HERE}`

 # Deploying

-- Deploy the image from the repo and increase the memory, or else the function will time out.
+- Deploy the image from the repository and increase the memory (tested with 1GB), or else the function will time out.
-- Add `EventBridge (CloudWatch Events)` trigger to run every 5m
+- Add an `EventBridge (CloudWatch Events)` trigger to run every minute